neeleengelmann/starter-academic-website/content/publication/Lying_2023/index.md

 publication_types: ["6"]

 # Publication name and optional abbreviated publication name.
-publication: "In L. Horn (Ed): From lying to perjury: Linguistic and legal perspectives on lies and other falsehoods.
-De Gruyter"
+publication: "In A. Wiegmann (Ed): Lying, fake news, and bullshit.
+Bloomsbury (in press)"
 publication_short: ""

 abstract: "Consider the following case: